kacejot/ownership-controller/README.md

 `kubectl logs -n kube-system controller-******`

 ## Owner usage
-You can now use `Owner` to be sure that all resources that owner owns will be delete if someone fails on its creation.
+You can now use `Owner` to be sure that all resources that owner owns will be deleted if someone fails on its creation.
+Owner structure:`Owner` contains array of owned resource.
+Each resource must be represented with 3 fields: namespace, name and resource.
+Resource field is a plural form for your resource kind definded in its CRD.
+All the standard resource kinds has plural form by default.

 Example of usage:

 ```yaml